shainamackin/nyc-hh_algorithmic-bias-mitigation/Threshold-Adjustment-Playbook.md

 <img src="step2.png" width="100%" />

-## Probability distributions:
+## Probability Distributions

-Distributions of the probability of the outcome with thresholds output as vertical lines.
+To orient ourselves to the data, we first look at distributions of the probability of the outcome for each subgroup within each class.
+The thresholds we set above are output as vertical lines, so we can get a visual sense of how different thresholds flag different subgroups.

 ``` r
 lapply(sensitive, function(s){